Loading...

 Problem Formulation

 Consider a fair binary coin.
-We repeatedly toss the coin until we observe five consecutive heads.
-Apparently, the probability of obtaining five heads in a row is 1/32:
+We toss it repeatedly until we observe five consecutive heads.
+The probability of obtaining five heads in a row is 1/25 = 1/32:

-Equivalently, the expected number of tosses required to observe five consecutive heads is 32.
-Our goal is to model this stochastic process using Taskflow and verify that the observed execution behavior matches the theoretical expectation.
+The expected number of tosses required to reach five consecutive heads is therefore 32.
+Our goal is to model this stochastic process as a Taskflow task graph and verify that the observed average over many trials matches the theoretical expectation.

 #include <taskflow/taskflow.hpp>